Plants For Southern Oak Woodland

 Ceanothus sorediatus Jim Bush

-Ceanothus sorediatus can be an very fast and vigorous evergreen shrub with dark green foliage with a hint of grey that grows to twenty feet.
+Ceanothus sorediatus can be an very fast and vigorous evergreen shrub or small tree with dark green foliage with a hint of gray that grows to twenty feet.
 This is another chameleon.
-In interior clays it will be ver...
+In interior clays ...
 Learn more.

 Buttonwillow can occur as a 3 foot bush to 20 foot tree (Kern Canyon).
 It's deciduous, likes sun, water, and tolerates alkaline soil.
 The leaves are 3-6", and smooth, dark- green.
 The 1-2" creamy whi...
 Learn more.